brittanywalker/TevenStudios/README.md

 1. Open the _TevenStudios_ connection in MySQL Workbench.
 2. In the **Schema** section, click **tevenstudios** -> **Tables** -> **user**.
 If you hover over this user table, click the table icon on the far right.
 This will open up the table in both SQL script format and show the **Result Grid**.
 3. Add the user into the table by adding values in the appropriate columns in the Result Grid.
 All values must be entered.
 Make sure the email is one you can log in with.
+To make the user an admin, add an ID of _0_ in the column _RoleId_.
 4. Click **Apply**.
 5. Follow the wizard using the default parameters.
 This should successfully add the user into the database.